-There is a certain style in the south of France that is best described as “provincial”.
-As I travel around other towns near Uzes, the provincial style of dress is scarcely visible.
+There is a certain style in the south of France that is best described as “provençal.”
+As I travel around other towns near Uzes, the provençal style of dress is scarcely visible.

 It is alive and well in Uzes.

-When I discovered how much I admired the look, I tried to discern why some of the avant garde, provincial” clothing at other shops around Uzes was so different from the distinctive style found at L’Atelier des Ours.
+When I discovered how much I admired the look, I tried to discern why some of the avant-garde, provençal clothing at other shops around Uzes was so different from the distinctive style found at L’Atelier des Ours.

 That’s when I discovered “Bobo”.

-Here’s an example the clothing at one shop in Uzes that sells popular French “provincial” clothing.
+Here’s an example of the clothing at one shop in Uzes that sells popular French “provençal” clothing.

-Here’s a example of the style of clothing at L’Atelier des Ours
+Here’s an example of the style of clothing at L’Atelier des Ours